 While maintaining and consolidating its mission and ethos as a Catholic school, Newbridge College also accepts applications from members of other Christian traditions and other faiths and none.
 In considering such applications the primary focus will be on fostering the Catholic ethos of the College.

 It is a condition of considering an enrolment application that the applicant parents/guardians and the son/daughter for whom application is being made, declare their support for the College ethos as set out in the College Mission Statement and Background and Ethos Statement.
-Our Code of Conduct may be dowloaded here.
+Our Code of Behaviour may be dowloaded here.

 The physical and teaching resources of Newbridge College are provided by a combination of fees, fundraising, DES grants and teacher allocations, funds provided by the Dominican Order and by the generosity of parents, past pupils and other friends of the College.